-- 118. This appendix provides further analysis and case law that explains why the Commissioner has reached views in part one.
+- 132. This appendix provides further analysis and case law that explains why the Commissioner has reached the views expressed in part one.
 The following analysis provides a detailed explanation of the case law on when an investor has: - acquired shares for the purpose of disposal; and - a share dealing business or profit-making scheme.